Transmission Line masking effect (or Cable Loss mask effect) on VSWR Calculator

-Use the following to accurately find out the efficiency of an antenna system already installed by removing the "masking effect" of the transmission line:
+Use the following to accurately find out the efficiency of an antenna system already installed by removing the "masking effect" of the transmission line.
+If you don't see your particular transmission line listed, choose a different cable listed and adjust the length value until you are able to mimic the same dB loss readings to those you have.
+Transmission line characteristics are shown in 3) below.

 1) Results with Transmission Line and Antenna connected in series: